Get ideas and tips for better organized kitchen cupboards, drawers and more. Simplify your life at home with these clever storage solutions.

 You see, my friend Jenn from Clean and Scentsible wrote an organizing book called The Home Decluttering Diet that recently launched, and it showed up on my doorstep on one of those dreary winter days.
 Immediately, I found myself in awe of her big accomplishment of getting published.
 I mean, how inspiring is that?
 It’s definitely something I’ve thought about doing down the road. #lifegoals

 The Home Decluttering Diet was kindly provided for review purposes.
 As always, opinions in this post are my own.
 As well, some affiliate links are included for the book in this post.
-Check out my blog policies here to find out what that means.
+Check out my policies for more information.

 The kitchen drawer liner I had sitting in my office for months got installed straight-away.
 Say what?
 Believe me, the pictures of Jenn’s own organized kitchen will inspire you to tackle your own.
 She’s an organizing genius!

-As you can see, having drawers in the island instead of the cabinets that were previously there, allows for much quicker access and view of items.
+As you can see, having drawers in the island instead of the previous kitchen cabinets allows for much quicker access and view of items.

 Oversized drawers for our pots and pans beside the range really help out too.

 Above that, I did a shallow drawer for cooking and baking utensils.
-I love the bamboo kitchen drawer organizers from Ikea.
+I love the bamboo IKEA kitchen drawer organizers.
 Have you seen them?
-You can find similar ones here.
+You can find similar bamboo organizers on Amazon.

 I have a few spoons, whisks and other items that I use on a regular basis in a crock beside the stove for display as well.